-The topics in the Dial-A-Law series provide only general information on legal issues within the Province of Alberta.
+The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
 The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 This topic discusses things to consider before going to the Civil Division of the Provincial Court.

-The Civil Division of the Provincial Court is often referred to as Small Claims Court.
-Before you begin an action in the Small Claims Court (‘Court’), you should consider what your claim involves and whether you are bringing your claim to the correct Court.
-You may want to consult with a lawyer before you begin your action.
+The Civil Division of the Provincial Court is often referred to as the Small Claims Court.
+Before commencing an action in the Small Claims Court (‘Court’), you should consider what your claim involves and if you are bringing your claim before the right Court.
+You may want to consult with a lawyer before you commence your action.

 The amount of money you are asking for determines which Court to bring your action in.
-In Small Claims Court, your claim must be for $50,000 or less.
-If your claim is more than $50,000 about land ownership, defamation, a will or against the government (including police acting in their official duties) you would sue in the Court of Queen’s Bench.
-You should speak to a lawyer if you are bringing an action in Court of Queen’s Bench, as the procedures are more complex.
+In the Small Claims Court, your claim must be for $25,000 or less.
+If your claim is for more than $25,000 you should bring your action in the Court of Queen’s Bench.
+If you are bringing an action in Court of Queen’s Bench, you should speak to a lawyer as the procedures are more complex.

 Sometimes your claim may involve a matter that is beyond the jurisdiction of the Small Claims Court, then the matter is transferred to the Court of Queen’s Bench.
-This transfer may also occur if the defendant’s counterclaim or defence is beyond the Civil Division Court’s jurisdiction.
-For example, if you want to bring an action to have goods returned to you, you may sue for their value in the Civil Division up to the $50,000 limit.
+This transfer may also occur if the defendant’s counterclaim or defence is beyond the jurisdiction of the Small Claims Court.
+For example, if you want to bring an action to have goods returned to you, you may sue for their value in the Civil Division up to the $25,000 limit.
 If the defendant however has a claim against you and counterclaims for an amount in excess of the $25, 000 limit, the matter will be transferred to the Court of Queen’s Bench.
 If your matter is transferred to the Court of Queen’s Bench and you had previously abandoned any amount in excess of the $25,000 limit, you should request to proceed on the entire amount of your claim in the Court of Queen’s Bench.

-You must have sufficient evidence to support your claim.
+You must have enough evidence to support your claim.
 Gather all documents such as letters, bills and leases that will help you prove your case.
 It may be difficult to convince a Judge to rule in your favor if it is only your word against that of the other person.

 Make sure that all the parties in the civil action are properly identified.
-As a general rule, you are allowed to sue as many people, corporations, or firms as are involved with the problem in one action.
+As a rule, you can sue as many people, corporations, or firms as are involved with the problem in one action.
 When you are suing an individual or group of individuals, use their full first names so that the persons are easily identified.
 If you are suing a landlord, be sure that you are suing under the correct name.
 For example, although the building may appear to be owned by John Doe, the registered owner may be a company, the Doe Company Ltd. Check with the City Tax Department or the Alberta Land Titles Office to be sure your information is correct.
 If you sue the wrong person, you will lose your case.
 An incorporated business can only be sued in the name of the business.
 A business that is not incorporated must be sued in the name of the owner.
 Get the exact name by doing a “corporate search” through a Registry Agent and serve those persons accordingly.
 You can find a list of Registry Agents on the Service Alberta website at www.servicealberta.gov.ab.ca.
 You may do a “trade name search” through a Registry Agent to find the proper persons.

-You will need to serve the Court documents on the defendants and show the Court evidence of the service.
-You should also include a Dispute Notice so that the Defendants can respond to your claim if they believe they have a defence.
+You will need to serve the Court documents on the defendants and show the Court proof of the service.
+You should also include a Dispute Notice so that the defendants can respond to your claim if they have a defence.
 You may also hire a process server to serve the documents for you.
-If you are serving a corporation, be sure to serve the documents to the appropriate persons and/or the registered corporate office.
+If you are serving a corporation, be sure to serve the documents on the appropriate persons and/or the registered corporate office.
 You may serve the president, chairperson, head officer, or director of that corporation, or the manager or officer of the corporation if they have an office in the same district as the Court in which you filed your claim.
 You may also serve the corporation by registered mail to its registered office.
 The registered office may be found by doing a corporate search through a Registry Agent.